davidgilbertson/know-it-all/README.md

 the end of the year.

 ## Contributing
-I'd delighted to get help from the greater community, I imagine in typing out all that data I made some mistakes.
+I'd be delighted to get help from the greater community, I imagine in typing out all that data I made some mistakes.
 But please no contributions just yet.
 I'm still sussing out what the best format is going to be for the data.
-E.g. whether I break up the files, favor proper formatting over keeping one-item-per-line.